paudelsamir/365DaysOfData/README.md

 Preparing for board whole day-cryptography next
 It's Jestha 6 ig, and tomorrow it's cryptography....
 It's Jestha 9, XML and PHP is ruining my day..
+The day after tomorrow: Simulation and Modeling, havent' studied a single chapter yet

 --->